xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 for some strictly positive `delta_code` that:

 * remains bounded away from zero as we refine encoding resolution and library sizes,
-* and cannot be removed without violating fairness constraints or structural assumptions.
+* and cannot be removed without violating fairness constraints or structural assumptions of the encoding class.

 Qualitatively, in a high-tension regime:

 1. The standard code is a strong outlier in reference libraries, far beyond what is expected under simple process models.

 2. Most plausible local-move dynamics avoid codes as good as or better than the standard code, unless parameters are tuned to a narrow range.

 3. Different process models disagree on which codes should be favored, so the observed code does not sit at a robust intersection of mechanisms.

 ### 4.4 Refinement and stability